devanshdixit/World-Clock/README.md

 # World Clock

-In this application, time is shown according to the limited time zone available, this is - [Inspired] ord
+In this application, time is shown according to the limited time zone available, this is "Inspired" by [Flutter Introduction Course](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ) on [netninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) youtube channel.
+It covered basics of flutter and the working mechanism.
+And I took the efforts to just comment on it being an "Computer Engineering" then you must believe it is good and go subscribe he needs it.Bye

 ## Getting Started